shivanaguttiadi/About_DevOps/AWS_Answers.READM.md

 Note:- if not connection this three steps make Troubleshoot.

-### Question 9: What are the different uses of the various load balancers in AWS Elastic Load Balancing?
+### Question 19: What are the different uses of the various load balancers in AWS Elastic Load Balancing?
 **Answer**:
 These are three loadbalancers in aws
 **a.
 Classic Load Balancer (CLB):** is ideal for applications that were built within the EC2-Classic network.
 **b.Application Load Balancer (ALB):** is suitable for HTTP and HTTPS traffic and offers advanced routing features at the application layer.
 **c.Network Load Balancer (NLB):** is designed to handle TCP, UDP, and TLS traffic with extremely high performance and low latency, making it suitable for applications that require ultra-high throughput and low latency.

-### Question 10: How can you use AWS WAF in monitoring your AWS applications?
+### Question 20: How can you use AWS WAF in monitoring your AWS applications?
 **Answer**:
 AWS WAF (Web Application Firewall) can be used to monitor and control HTTP/HTTPS traffic to and from AWS resources.
 By defining web access control lists (ACLs) and rules, AWS WAF can inspect incoming web requests and block or allow them based on defined criteria, such as IP address, HTTP headers, or request parameters.
 Additionally, AWS WAF integrates with Amazon CloudWatch to provide real-time monitoring and logging of web traffic, allowing for proactive security monitoring and alerting.

-Absolutely, let's continue:

-### Question 13: What is the purpose of Amazon CloudFront in AWS?
+### Question 21: What is the purpose of Amazon CloudFront in AWS?
 **Answer**:
 Amazon CloudFront is a content delivery network (CDN) service that accelerates the delivery of web content to users around the world.
 It caches copies of static and dynamic content at edge locations closer to end-users, reducing latency and improving website performance.
 CloudFront also provides protection against distributed denial of service (DDoS) attacks and helps lower the load on origin servers by caching frequently accessed content.

-### Question 14: What is AWS Lambda and how does it work?
+### Question 22: What is AWS Lambda and how does it work?
 **Answer**:
 AWS Lambda is a serverless compute service that allows you to run code without provisioning or managing servers.
 You upload your code to Lambda and it automatically scales and executes your code in response to triggers, such as HTTP requests, changes to data in Amazon S3, or updates in DynamoDB tables.
 You only pay for the compute time consumed by your code, with no charge when your code is not running.

-### Question 15: What is the purpose of Amazon S3 in AWS?
+### Question 23: What is the purpose of Amazon S3 in AWS?
 **Answer**:
 Amazon S3 (Simple Storage Service) is an object storage service designed to store and retrieve any amount of data from anywhere on the web.
 It offers scalability, durability, and low latency for data storage needs.
 S3 is commonly used for backup and recovery, data archiving, web hosting, and serving static assets for websites and applications.

-### Question 16: What is Amazon Aurora and how does it differ from traditional relational databases?
+### Question 24: What is Amazon Aurora and how does it differ from traditional relational databases?
 **Answer**:
 Amazon Aurora is a fully managed relational database service compatible with MySQL and PostgreSQL.
 It offers performance and availability comparable to commercial databases at a fraction of the cost.
 Aurora achieves this through a distributed architecture that replicates data across multiple availability zones, providing high availability and fault tolerance.
 Compared to traditional relational databases, Aurora offers greater scalability, performance, and automation of administrative tasks.

-### Question 17: What are the benefits of using AWS CloudFormation?
+### Question 25: What are the benefits of using AWS CloudFormation?
 **Answer**:
 AWS CloudFormation provides several benefits, including:
 - Infrastructure as code: Define and provision AWS infrastructure resources using templates.